michielpost/DynamicDataCMS/README.md

 - View and edit entities
 - Support for multiple datastores (CosmosDB, Blob Storage)
 - Support for entities in multiple languages
+- Upload images and other assets
+- Generate JsonSchema from C# Models
 - Easy installation using NuGet packages

 ## Installation Instructions